lucatume/wp-browser/README.md

 #### Environments support
 Being able to symlink a plugin or theme folder into a WordPress installation for testing purposes could make sense when trying to test, as an example, a plugin in a single site and in multi site environment.
-Codeception [supports environments](http://codeception.com/docs/07-AdvancedUsage#Environmentshttp://codeception.com/docs/07-AdvancedUsage#Environments) and the extension does as well specifyin a destination for each.
+Codeception [supports environments](http://codeception.com/docs/07-AdvancedUsage#Environmentshttp://codeception.com/docs/07-AdvancedUsage#Environments) and the extension does as well specifying a destination for each.
 As an example the `acceptance.suite.yml` file might be configured to support `single` and `multisite` environments:

 ```yaml